cvut/javascript/tooling/README.md

 ## Type Checking

 Special case of transpilers are type-check extensions for JavaScript.
-Type checking can help in a larger code base and it can also remove need for some kinds of tests we usually do to make up for the lack of proper types support.
-If you'd like to incorporate types, check out these projects:
+Type checking can help in a larger code base and it can also remove need for some kinds of tests we usually do to make up for the lack of strict typing.
+If you'd like to incorporate type annotations, check out these projects:

-- [Flow](http://flowtype.org/) – Type checks are optional, so you can add types gradually to your project, plus the checker can infer a lot of checks on its own.
+- [Flow](http://flowtype.org/) – Type checks are optional, you can add annotations gradually to your project, plus the checker can infer some type checks on its own.
 No official support for Windows yet.
 - [TypeScript](http://www.typescriptlang.org/) – Adds interfaces and classes to the language.
 Supports [external type definitions](http://definitelytyped.org/) which is useful for working with external JavaScript code.

 ## Live Reloading